-Be aware, however, that the sector needs to be careful 😊 Yes, we are in the high mountains!
-Snow can appear in the middle of summer, for example, there can be a thunderstorm… in short, you have to watch the weather before setting off so as not to find yourself in difficult positions.
+However, do you know that the sector requires caution?
+Yes, we are in the high mountains!
+Snow can appear in the middle of summer for example, there can be storms… in short, you have to watch the weather forecast before leaving so as not to find yourself in delicate positions.

 Refuge ID card